charity-base/charity-base-data/classify-charity/README.md

 ## Topic Modelling

-This script uses a Java based [topic modelling](https://en.wikipedia.org/wiki/Topic_model) software to automatically generate charitable themes based on groups of words which commonly co-occur i.e. words which often appear near each other in the textual data we have for each charity.
-As well as defining the themes, this script also calculates scores for how relevant each theme is to each charity, and persists this information to the database.
+This script uses a Java based topic modelling software to automatically generate charitable themes based on groups of words which commonly co-occur i.e. words which often appear near each other in the textual data we have for each charity.

+As well as defining the themes, this script also calculates scores of how relevant each theme is to each charity, and persists this information to the database.
 This is useful for classifying charities by theme.

+For more background on topic modelling: [https://en.wikipedia.org/wiki/Topic_model](https://en.wikipedia.org/wiki/Topic_model)

 ### Requirements